Night Visions (TV series): Broadcast history

 It was later picked up by the Sci Fi Channel, which reran the series beginning June 14, 2002.
 During September 2002, Sci Fi broadcast the final three remaining episodes that never aired on Fox.
 One of these, "Cargo/Switch", ran as part of the Night Visions series, while the two other episodes' segments ("Patterns", "The Maze", "Harmony" and "Voices") were edited into the Sci Fi Channel film Shadow Realm, minus the Rollins introductions and the Night Visions name.
-Reruns of the series also aired on the Nine Network in Australia and on cable channel Chiller.
+Reruns of the series also aired on cable channel Chiller.
+Internationally, the show was broadcast on the free-to-air Nine Network in Australia during the 2000s.
+In Australia, it also aired on the subscription channel Fox8, which was partly owned by Fox/News Corporation, and which had an arrangement to air shows from the American Fox Network.
+In Brazil, the show also aired on both free-to-air and subscription channels, being shown on the free SBT and the subscription Warner Channel, which focused on programs produced by Warner Brothers.
+The show aired in Brazil with subtitles, rather than having a Portugese dub.
+In addition, the show has also aired in countries such as Italy, the Philippines, Malaysia and South Africa.